 India wants to undertake privatization to reduce the burden on Government, build a competitive market, finance infrastructural growth, increase accountability to shareholders, and have a better labor force.
-The private sector normally answers back quickly to incentives in the market because the public sector’s goals are not money oriented while private players are profit driven.
+The private sector normally answers back quickly to incentives in the market because the public sector’s goals are not money-oriented while private players are profit-driven.

 This transfer of ownership will ensure that the government is not running at a high cost.
-This will give growth to the market economy and role of government will be minimized.
+This will give growth to the market economy and the role of the government will be minimized.
 Bad governmental policies and corruption can have a negative role in economic growth which can be curbed in a market-led economy.

 By reducing governmental intervention and transferring its responsibilities government reduces total expenditure and can collect taxes on these businesses.
 Over-borrowing and national debts can be put to an end as well.

-The other side of the coin is that privatization should not be used as a tool to finance government expenditures; rather it should be able to pay off a part of countries debts.
+The other side of the coin is that privatization should not be used as a tool to finance government expenditures; rather it should be able to pay off a part of the country’s debts.
 While India is on the privatization path, many argue that the concept of a welfare state may cease to exist as the Private sector is driven by profits.

 The public sector undertakes to do social work simultaneously but the private players will allot lesser funds towards social obligations.

 Taking back governmental control may result in the retrenchment of employees as performance pressure and meeting deadlines /targets are much rigorous in private firms than public sector firms.